netgen/ibexa-search-extra/docs/reference/descendant_indexing.rst

 =====================

 This feature helps in indexing hierarchical content structures.
 It allows the children of a content item to be indexed within the same document as the parent if both are configured for descendant indexing.
+This means that when you search for a child content, the parent content will also appear in the search results.

 ''Configuration''